OpenDSA/OpenDSA/RST/en/Design/ADT.rst

    Variable length records might use a
    :ref:`memory manager <memory manager> <MemmanIntro>` to find an appropriate location within the disk file to place the record.
-   Multiple :ref:`index structures <IndexIntro>` will typically be used to access records in various ways.
+   Multiple :ref:`index structures <indexing> <IndexIntro>` will typically be used to support access to a collection of records using multiple :term:`search keys <search key>`.
    Thus, we have a chain of classes, each with its own responsibilities and access privileges.
    A database query from a user is implemented by searching an index